subhashkumar3214/Delta-Demo/README.md

 # Delta-Demo
-This is a Demo for github
+This is a Demo for git & github